The Things we Study when we Study Religion

 *Click here to access the pre-distributed paper, titled “Partitioning ‘Religion’ and its Prehistories Reflections on Categories, Narratives, and the Practice of Religious Studies”

 10:00-11:50am, Friday, November 17—State Suite A at the Fairmont Copley Plaza

 John Soboslai (Montclair State University)

-Chair: Drew Durdin (PhD student, U of Chicago)
+Chair: Drew Durdin (PhD student, University of Chicago)

 “Objects,” Matthew Baldwin (Mars Hill University)

 *Click here to access the pre-distributed paper, titled “Objects and Objections: Methodological Reflections on the Data for Religious Studies”

 1:00-2:50pm, Friday, November 17—State Suite A at the Fairmont Copley Plaza